Letheward/ErgoVim/README.md

     These Keys don't work consistently across multiple OS/Terminals.
     Typical `CapsLock` / `Esc` / `Ctrl` swap is done by registry hack/OS config/AHK, etc.

-    If you know how to fix the problem by vimscript only,  and get it work on every major platform, please do PR or write a issue.
+    If you know how to fix the problem by vimscript only,  and get it work on every major platform, please do a PR or write a issue.

-- > Why put so much effort on a keymapping?

-    Because keymapping is really important.
-If you don't believe that, try play a FPS with Emacs navigation controls.

-    Secondly, Vim keymapping is not just swap keys.
-Vim is not a text editor, but a half-ass (better than nothing) key sequence/macro interpreter, plus a extendable text editor loaded with insane amount of commands.

-    If you understand that, you can do super crazy stuff with mapping that will massively speed you up (assume you can remember it).
-With that said, ErgoVim is not a crazy stuff config, but a friendly starting ground.

-- > Why don't you make your own editor/fork Vim?

-    It could happen, but not right now.

-- > Is ErgoVim inspired by modern video games?

-    Yes. (also Japanese style PlayStation Controller Mapping)
-    (I still don't understand how tf `X` is confirm, `O` is cancel, or on the left is continue, on the right is cancel... please.)

 ---